stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/README.md

-# How to use analysis modules in the Single cell RNA Seq Snap workflow (ScRNASeqSnap)
+# Using Analysis Modules in scRNA-Seq Snap Workflow

 This repository contains a collection of analysis modules designed to process and analyze single cell and single nuclei RNA (sc/snRNA) data from 10X sequencing technology.